Union of Christian Socialist Workers of the Memel Region: History

 The Union of Christian Socialist Workers of the Memel Region was registered on 1 June 1933 in Klaipėda, known in German as Memel.
 It consisted of the secret Klaipėda branch of the Nazi Party.
-Its 18 members, declaring their loyalty to the Government of Lithuania and calling themselves the CSA list, participated in the elections to the Seimelis of the Klaipėda Region on 22 February 1933 and won them.
+Its 18 members, declaring their loyalty to the Government of Lithuania and calling themselves the CSA list, participated in the elections to the Seimelis of Klaipėda on 22 May 1933 and won them.
 On the instructions of the NSDAP leadership in Munich, Theodor von Sass, a priest of the Klaipėda Evangelical Lutheran Church, and Hanno von der Ropp, the Chief Prosecutor of the Klaipėda Regional Court, reorganized the list into a party.

 The leadership of the region consisted of 7 people: chairman Theodor Freiherr von Sass, Adjutant Deputy Hanno von der Ropp, Personal Secretary Ernst Gaebler, Head of Affairs P. Klein, and others.
 The counties leadership consisted of 4 commanders, who led the commanders of districts groups, blocks, and cells.
 Following the example of the NSDAP strikers, the CSA organized 9 detachments.
 Firstly they were named hall guards (Saalschutz), later strike squads (Sturm Kolonne).
 The CSA published the Nazi newspaper People's Courier (Volkskurier).

 At the beginning of 1934, the CSA had 2,258 members who were civil servants, reserve officers, teachers.
 The CSA coordinated its activity with Karl Motz, head of the East Division of the NSDAP Munich office, Hans Moser, head of the Tilsit County NSDAP, Hofmann, head of the Sturmabteilung (SA) of Tilsit, and Erich Koch, Oberpräsident of East Prussia.